Glass students learn traditional glass-blowing and casting, kiln-sculpting and fusing.

 What You Will Study

-As a glass major, you will learn the technical processes for creating forms with glass: glass blowing, glass casting, slumping, fusing, cold-working, and neon.
+Under our glass concentration, you will learn the technical processes for creating forms with glass: glass blowing, glass casting, slumping, fusing, cold-working, and neon.
 Beginning students will learn basic processes for blowing and casting.
 Intermediate students will incorporate color and concept into their forms.

 Advanced students will develop bodies of glass art that reflect a progressive combination of technical processes to create personal forms.